-Financial issues are one of the leading contributors to divorce and suicide.
+Financial issues are one of the leading contributors to depression, divorce, and suicide.
 Most people are provided with many opportunities to increase their debt, but getting out of debt can be very challenging, especially if you do not know what you are doing and have never been taught money management principles and values.
 Think about all the credit card offers and financing opportunities you’re faced with every day.

 Many people fall into the habit of doing just enough work to avoid being fired.
 Put in the time and effort to become an indispensable member of the company.